photon/photon/README.md

 [![Build Status](https://travis-ci.org/photon/photon.svg?branch=develop)](https://travis-ci.org/photon/photon)

+## PHP Versions

+- 5.x is supported and tested under travis
+- 7.x is not tested yet, but should works

 ## Available extensions (Particules)

 Each extensions have their own release cycle which is not synchronized with the Photon core.